Yellowstone Information, Photos, and More

 Yellowstone Photo Tours

-I am a licensed guide and tour operator for Yellowstone and Grand Teton National Parks.
+I am a licensed guide and tour operator in Yellowstone National Park.
 Here’s a list of my upcoming photo tours, in case you are interested in joining me on a future adventure.

 I am also available for private and customized tours.

 Here is a list of photo equipment and accessories that I recommend for wildlife photography in Yellowstone.
 Due to the wide open spaces and wildlife distance regulations, long lenses are recommended.
 I typically recommend a minimum of 300mm, but even 500-600mm may leave you wanting on occasion.
 For bodies, something with better high ISO handling is a good idea simply because foul weather and darker conditions are common in the park.

 - Induro CT314 tripod